William Brown (golfer)

 William Brown (c.
 1854 – unknown) was a Scottish professional golfer who played in the late 19th century.
 Brown had one top-10 finish in The Open Championship.
 His best performance was a tie for fifth place in the 1877 Open Championship.

 Early life

 Brown was born in Scotland, circa 1854.

 Golf career

-The 1877 Open Championship was the 17th Open Championship, held 6 April at Musselburgh Links, Musselburgh, East Lothian, Scotland.
+The 1877 Open Championship was the 17th Open Championship, held on 6 April at Musselburgh Links, Musselburgh, East Lothian, Scotland.
 Jamie Anderson won the Championship, by two strokes from runner-up Bob Pringle.
 Brown carded rounds of 39-41-45-41=166 and finished in a tie for fifth place in the tournament and took home £1 in prize money.

 Later (1885), he was secretary of the St. Andrews Golf Club.

 Death

 Brown's date and place of death are unknown.